craftercms/docs/source/reference/project-tools/project-tools-git.rst

 |

    .. note::
-      For more information on errors that a user may encounter when using ssh keys with CrafterCMS, see :ref:`debugging_ssh_issues`
+      For more information on errors that a user may encounter when using ssh keys with CrafterCMS, see :ref:`debugging-ssh-issues`

 --------------------
 Pull from Repository